 Service Development Assistance Panel

 Ninti is contracted by the Australian Government’s Department of Health and Aged Care (DoHAC) on their Service Development Assistance Panel (SDAP), which is a free service for remote aged care providers to receive specialist advice and assistance.
 We have provided capacity-building support and assistance in developing sustainable delivery of quality aged care services to many organisations and communities with a focus on aged care quality standards compliance.

 Ninti has undertaken 12 SDAP projects across regional and very remote Australia.
 The organisations and communities that we have worked with are:

-The support and assistance provided to each organisation is tailored to its context and needs, with a focus on ensuring that the organisations are equipped to provide ongoing and sustainable delivery of quality aged care services to the community, while at the same time ensuring compliance with the new Aged Care Quality Standards.
-These projects are implemented in collaboration with aged care specialist partners the Centre for Cultural Diversity in Ageing and Australian Multicultural Community Services (AMCS).
+The support and assistance provided to each organisation is tailored to its context and needs, with a focus on ensuring that the organisations are equipped to provide ongoing and sustainable delivery of quality aged care services to the community, while at the same time ensuring compliance with the Aged Care Quality Standards.
+These projects are implemented in collaboration with aged care specialist partners Australian Multicultural Community Services (AMCS) and Inclusive Services Australia.

 Research and policy development to identify and address aged care service gaps in regional, rural and remote Australia

 The Australian Government’s Department of Health and Aged Care (DoHAC) engaged KPMG to provide research expertise in crafting policy options that guarantee adequate aged care services in remote, rural and regional areas.
 As part of the initiative, KPMG sub-contracted Ninti One to provide community engagement support in Indigenous communities.
 Ninti One also offered guidance and advice on policy options that are culturally sensitive, and assisted in organising site visits in 10 Indigenous communities.